SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 one area of General interest with 100 words, such as Science, Business,

-such as Biology, Economics, or Bible which are not included.
+such as Biology, Economics, or Bible -- which are NOT included in WIKI.

 Basic English is a full language for general living

-and work as an auxiliary international language.
-It is good English.
+and for working as an auxiliary international language.
+It is good English, just simple.
 The limited vocabulary allows

 quick learning -- weeks, not years.
 Obviously it is an excellent first step in learning